-The Company has a \$350 letter of credit agreement with a financial institution that is used as collateral for fidelity bonds placed with an insurance company, and a \$223 and \$500 letter of credit agreement with a financial institution that is used as collateral for the Company's previous and current corporate headquarters' operating leases, respectively.
+The Company has a \$350 letter of credit agreement with a financial institution that is used as collateral for fidelity bonds placed with an insurance company and a \$500 letter of credit agreement with a financial institution that is used as collateral for the

+Company's corporate headquarters' operating lease.
 The letters of credit automatically renew annually without amendment unless cancelled by the financial institutions within 30 days of the annual expiration date.